SakithLiyanage/TradeSphere_Marketplace/server/README.md

-# Ikman Marketplace Server
+# TradeSphere Marketplace Server

 ## Overview
-The Ikman Marketplace server is built using Node.js and Express, providing a RESTful API for the client-side application.
+The TradeSphere Marketplace server is built using Node.js and Express, providing a RESTful API for the client-side application.
 This server allows users to register, log in, and manage their listings for various items such as vehicles, lands, and electrical items.

 ## Features
 - User authentication (registration and login)